 After receiving my breast cancer diagnosis in late March, I quickly scheduled consults with breast and reconstructive surgeons.
 I needed to remove these vile, growing, tumors, STAT!
 I wanted multiple opinions, and as I quickly discovered, there wasn’t a ‘one size fits all’ to breast cancer.
 I’d need to remove the tumors, have them sent to a pathologist who would grade them precisely, then meet with oncologists, to discuss adjuvant therapy.
 This is treatment given after surgery, to increase chances of long-term disease-free survival.

-My husband and I broke the news to our boys, ages fourteen and ten.
+Hot Hubby and I broke the news to the boys, ages fourteen and ten.
 (This was literally the hardest day of my life).
 They were very scared, tearful, shocked, and had many questions.
 Their biggest concern was that I’d die.
 It was truly heartbreaking to see the pain and fear in their little eyes.
 (F-you cancer!)

 I learned my treatment options: lumpectomy, single mastectomy or double mastectomy.
 Although it was the most aggressive, a double mastectomy seemed the best choice for the following reasons: My tumors covered a large area and the cosmetic outcome of a lumpectomy wouldn’t be ideal, my cancer had a 20% recurrence rate in my right breast, I had two boys who were counting on me being around, and my boobies were trying to kill me so now they were dead to me!
 This was a very personal decision, not one we made lightly, and once I found my ‘dream-team’ of surgeons, Dr. Kristi Funk (yes she was also the super-surgeon to Angelina Jolie and Sheryl Crow) and Dr. Tiffany Grunwald, I was ready to move quickly.